 Ladies, YOU CAN DO THIS!

-Don’t let anybody tell you that transition is too difficult to deal with without an epidural.
+Don’t let anybody tell you that transition is too difficult to birth without epidural.
 (Sure, epidurals can be used wisely and compassionately.
 Epidurals absolutely have their place… But that’s another blog post.)

 You can absolutely, positively have a natural birth!
 You can make it through transition without an epidural.
+Birth without epidural is 100% possible!
 By using the tips, tricks and strategies above you will be well on your way to rocking an unmedicated birth.

 Rock on, mamas!